Grow through prayer

 The Eucharist (also called Communion or the Great Thanksgiving) is the oldest spiritual practice of the Christian Church.
 Jesus instituted the Eucharist during his last supper, when he took bread and wine, blessed them, and offered them to his disciples.
 In the Eucharist, Christ becomes present to all who receive him.
 The whole community also becomes present to God the Father, Jesus Christ, and the Holy Spirit.

-St. Luke's offers the Daily Eucharist at 9:00 a.m. (following Morning Prayer), Wednesday through Saturday.
-Our Sunday celebrations of the Eucharist are held at 8:00 a.m. and 10:00 a.m.
+St. Luke's offers the Daily Eucharist (following Morning Prayer) at 9:00 AM, Wednesday through Friday.
+Our Sunday celebrations of the Eucharist are held at 8:00 AM and 10:00 AM

 Centering Prayer is a method of silent prayer that prepares us to receive the gift of contemplative prayer, prayer in which we experience God's presence within us, closer than breathing, closer than thinking, closer than consciousness itself.
 This method of prayer is both a relationship with God and a discipline to foster that relationship.